jardon/boostGauge/README.md

 Arduino boost gauge using an Adafruit NeoPixel.

 ## Overview
 This is a personal project at making a 52mm boost gauge for a forced induction engine.
 Ring Matrix is a library that I created to manage the neopixel meter.
 It is a derivative of a circular array that is designed to hold all of the values of each LED.

-In terms of color, I thought that green would be good to use for positive pressure while blue is used to indicate vaccum.
+## Reading the display
+- Green: Indicates postive pressure
+- Blue: Indicates vaccume
+- Red (flashing): Sensor indicates that the pressure is higher than max

 The driver tiles red into the color to indicate that the array has wrapped around itself.

-For a more readable value, the center display should be used.
-The gauge will flash red all the way around if the boost pressure has exceeded the max set.
+**Note: For a more readable value, the center display should be used. **

 ## Issues
 - I dont like the boundaries that it has mostly because of the lack of predictability without having a specific sensor set aside